kubernetes/enhancements/keps/sig-node/753-sidecar-containers/README.md

 > `Status.ContainerStatuses[i].ResourcesAllocated` when considering available
 > space on a node.

-We can introduce `ContainerUse` to represent this value:
+We will introduce `ContainerUse` to represent this value:

 ```
 ContainerUse(i) = Max(Spec.Containers[i].Resources, Status.ContainerStatuses[i].ResourcesAllocated)